denbykov/upVibe-server/docs/business/file_coordinator/file_management.md

 # Tag parsing

-This functionality responsible for secondary tag parsing.
+This functionality is responsible for the secondary tag parsing.

 API:
 ```json